vuongducphuong/documentation/content/applications/general/email_communication/email_servers.rst

 ====================================================
-Send and receive emails in Odoo with an email server
+Send and receive emails in Leansoft with an email server
 ====================================================

 Odoo Online or Odoo.sh users